dankamongmen/notcurses/USAGE.md

 // target.
 We do the same to all cardinally-connected cells having this same
 // fill target.
 Returns the number of cells polyfilled.
 An invalid initial y, x
 // is an error.
-Returns the number of cells filled, or -1 on error. int ncplane_polyfill_yx(struct ncplane* n, int y, int x, const nccell* c);
+Returns the number of cells filled, or -1 on error. int ncplane_polyfill_yx(struct ncplane* n, unsigned y, unsigned x, const nccell* c);

-// Draw a gradient with its upper-left corner at the current cursor position,
+// Draw a gradient with its upper-left corner at the position specified by 'y'/'x',
-// stopping at 'ystop'x'xstop'.
+// where -1 means the current cursor position in that dimension.
+The area is
+// specified by 'ylen'/'xlen', where 0 means "everything remaining below or
+// to the right, respectively."
 The glyph composed of 'egc' and 'styles' is
 // used for all cells.
 The channels specified by 'ul', 'ur', 'll', and 'lr'
 // are composed into foreground and background gradients.
 To do a vertical
 // gradient, 'ul' ought equal 'ur' and 'll' ought equal 'lr'.
 To do a